 Users slammed Microsoft Surface tablet over the glaring disk space consumption issue.
 They believed, that the device’s operating system, ARM-compatible version of Windows called Windows RT consumed a little more than half of the on-board storage space available to the 32GB model, doling out only 15GB for files and application data.
 The situation was not very different from the 64GB model.
 Maximum 45GB was allotted!
-Consequently, an interesting disk space-saving technique WIMBoot, – a new deployment option, was introduced with the new Windows 8.1 Update.
+Consequently, an interesting disk space-saving technique WIMBoot, – a new deployment option, has been introduced.

 Windows Image Boot (WIMBoot) explained

 If Windows is deployed using this new technique on a device with 16GB or 32GB SSDs or eMMC storage, Microsoft says that it would leave over 12GB of free space.
 Earlier installation methods resulted in just 7GB of user-free space.
 The new deployment option, available for UEFI systems, called Windows Image Boot (or WIMBoot), follows a different approach than traditional Windows installations.

 WIMBoot is a full set of OS files that come installed on a special partition on the storage device and compressed.
 Any Windows user mulling over the idea of shrinking Windows 8.1 down to size, enough for an OS to consume a moderate amount of storage on tablets should find the WIMBoot option viable.